julamifra/MY_CV-HTML_AND_CSS/README.md

 ## Future features

-- One posible future future might be to give real functionaly to the get-in-touch form by setting up a javascript functionality in it.
+- One posible future feature might be to give real functionaly to the get-in-touch form by setting up a javascript functionality in it.
 - Another usefull functionality might be to change the navigation bar in mobile design, creating a drop-down menu, for example.

 ## Typography and color scheme

 - __Typography__

-    - "Source Sans Pro" from [Google Fonts] has been chosen as the main font for the entire website.
+    - "Source Sans Pro" from [Google Fonts](https://fonts.google.com/) has been chosen as the main font for the entire website.
     - This font has been tested for all screen sizes and fit well to each of them.
     - It gives a profesional and modern look to the webpage, which is what an online CV needs.